 At the Sirius University of Science and Technology, Russian President Vladimir Putin was presented with a technology that allows transmitting tactile sensations through the screen.

 He illustrated the effect with a simple example: "In fact, you can feel the cat's fur by stroking the phone screen showing a cat."
-"Really?"
-Putin responded.
+"No way?"
+Putin reacted.

 Experts expect that this technology will find application in various fields, such as conducting remote operations by surgeons or restoring tactile sensitivity in patients with limb prostheses.